 Monetary award prizes are $1,000 for individuals and 2,000 for teams (shared equally amongst all team members) which must be collected through salary payment.
 The exception is the Values Award, which is a $2,500 award prize awarded to an individual or team (shared equally) and must be used for professional development within 12 months of receipt of the award, unless otherwise approved.
 Relevant taxation and superannuation arrangements apply to one-off salary payments.

 Any award recipient who is no longer employed by the University at the time of the announcement of the awards will not be entitled to an award prize.

-You will be prompted to upload a PDF version of the completed template before you submit the nomination.
+You will be prompted to upload a Word document version of the completed template before you submit the nomination.

 - Your full name and email

-- The nominee/s name, email, Faculty/Division.
-For team nominations, details will need to be provided for all team members
+- The nominee/s name, email, College/Division.
+For team nominations, details will need to be provided for all team members.

 - A 75 word succinct overview of the nomination, including

 - how this outstanding and exceptional achievement or success exceeds normal expectations of performance.

-- Your response to the selection criteria (max 500 words in total, with the exception of Values Awards max 750 words).
+- Your responses to the selection criteria (max 500 words) with the exception of: